TravelBuddyTeam/TravelBuddyApp/README.md

 **Required Must-have Stories**

--[] User must be able to select / search for a particular location and find a list of other users who live in that location -[] User must be able to message people in the location that they are interested in visiting
+- [ ] User must be able to select / search for a particular location and find a list of other users who live in that location
+- [ ] User must be able to message people in the location that they are interested in visiting
-* User must be able to login in and sign up
+- [X] User must be able to login in and sign up
-* User must be able to register as an inhibant of the location in which they live
+- [ ] User must be able to register as an inhibant of the location in which they live
-* App provides Image and travel information for each location
+- [ ] App provides Image and travel information for each location
-* User can rate the person they messaged based on how helpful they were - higher rating for a user allows them access to perks and rewards
+- [ ] User can rate the person they messaged based on how helpful they were - higher rating for a user allows them access to perks and rewards

 **Optional Nice-to-have Stories**

-* User must be able to view and edit profile by clicking image of themselves in the top right hand corner of the screen
+- [ ] User must be able to view and edit profile by clicking image of themselves in the top right hand corner of the screen
-* Allow users to add their location if it is not available on the app
+- [ ] Allow users to add their location if it is not available on the app

 ### 2. Screen Archetypes